Team Science for National Science Foundation Tech Accelerators and Grantees

 Our Role in this Program

-When NSF launched the Convergence Accelerator in 2019, I was engaged first as a program adviser and then as a faculty instructor delivering team science as part of the Innovation Curriculum — a required, multi-month experience for all Phase 1 grantees.
+When NSF launched the Convergence Accelerator in 2019, we were engaged first as program advisers and then as faculty instructors delivering team science as part of the Innovation Curriculum — a required, multi-month experience for all Phase 1 grantees.

 Working alongside collaborators Michael O'Rourke and Edgar Cardenas of the Toolbox Dialogue Initiative at Michigan State University, we developed and delivered a unified, integrated team science curriculum across multiple cohorts of NSF-funded research teams.